-Ads loaded synchronously.
-Blue and red lines almost together.
-DOM ready after 122 ms. The wrong way.
+File loaded synchronously.
+Blue line indicates DOM ready after 122 ms. The wrong way.

-Ads loaded asynchronously like AdGlare does.
-Blue line way ahead of the red one.
-DOM ready after 36 ms. The good way.
+File loaded asynchronously.
+Blue line indicates DOM ready after 36 ms. The good way.